sruthikranthi/naari/docs/firestore-indexes.md

 # Firestore Indexes Documentation

-This document explains the Firestore indexes used in the Sakhi Circle application.
+This document explains the Firestore indexes used in the Naarimani application.

 ## Index Organization